JasonSCFu/Deploy-ML-Application-using-OpenShift/README.md

 ## Step 5: Testing the application

-Copying and pasting the link into your browser.
+Copying and pasting the route's link into your browser.